 When a rest just isn’t a rest anymore and when the morning creeps in and you’re still not sleeping because you can’t shut your thoughts off.
 Quite the opposite; it seems like your thoughts are whirling at 100mph when you get that moment to yourself which you intended for a nap.
 Having your eyes shut waiting for sleep to come seems like a chore and ultimately forced.
 Dreading it, you pick up your phone to check the time to see how many hours you have left to get ready for work.
 Your heart slips just a few inches when you do the maths.
 Yeah.
-A Pensieve would be a great idea.
+A Pensieve would be great.

 What is a Pensieve?

 So what does this have to do with the other?
 An outlet is simply that; an out.
 It gives release to the self-destructive emotions you have been storing.
-It gives those thoughts that are taking up your brain space at night an exit sign so that maybe, just tonight, you can get those 8 hours and won’t have to rely on 8 espressos filled in a medium sized coffee cup to get you started in the morning.
+It gives those thoughts that are taking up your brain space an exit sign so that maybe, just tonight, you can get those 8 hours and won’t have to rely on 8 espressos filled in a medium sized coffee cup to get you started in the morning.
 No, you don’t have to pick up a paintbrush and a canvas only to realise you suck at drawing.
 If that is the outlet you are most drawn to then do so, but if your personal outlet pulls you towards a pen instead, grab it.

 You don’t have to be a great writer; you don’t have to have a way with words because those words are just meant for you.
 The words you use from your vocabulary range are perfect because they are individual to you.
 So don’t feel put out when you have a read over a paragraph and it doesn’t sound like a dramatic reading of William Shakespeare.